-Sing With an Auditioned Chorus in Saratoga Springs, NY!
+Sing With an Auditioned Chorus at Seiji Ozawa Hall!

-Berkshire Choral International is planning a special program for the summer of 2018.
+Berkshire Choral International is planning a special program for the summer of 2020.
 Because of the difficulty of these kinds of programs, and the limited enrollment these weeks entail, we need to be able to evaluate the voices and skills of those who wish to participate in such repertoire.
-Choristers who auditioned successfully for the Newport 2016 week do not need to audition again.
+Choristers who auditioned successfully for the Saratoga Springs 2018 week do not need to audition again.

-You may send a CD or MP3 file.
-Our initial deadline was 10/1/17 but we are still accepting auditions until all voice parts are filled.
-CDs may be sent to Cynthia Pease, Chorister Services Director, Berkshire Choral International, 245 N. Undermountain Rd., Sheffield, MA 01257.
+If you attend a 2019 singing week, you may audition in person during your week of attendance.
+Alternatively, you may send a MP3 file.
+The deadline is 10/1/19, but we will accept auditions until all voice parts are filled.
 MP3s may be e-mailed to firstname.lastname@example.org.
 Registration will take place after one is accepted.
 Any questions about the audition itself should be addressed to email@example.com.

 Instructions for audition